isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQuery-table-search-data.rst

 Information about raw data files including Google Cloud Storage paths (e.g. tables with information about files available at the GDC, including GCS paths, creation dates, file uuids, etc.)

 Case ID Data
 -------------

-Example table end name in BigQuery: _caseData
+Example table end name in BigQuery: rel#_caseData

 All case barcode information active and legacy databases is available from the Genomic Data Commons API.
 You are able to find the 'case_gdc_id' along with the corresponding 'legacy_file_count' and the 'active_file_count' in this table.
 The 'case_gdc_id' provides the ability to create joins across all file metadata tables generated from the GDC.

 Current File Data
 ------------------

-Example table end name in BigQuery: _fileData_active
+Example table end name in BigQuery: rel#_fileData_active

+List of the currently active cases in GDC along with information related to those cases.
 All possible information returned from the Genomic Data Commons API active database.

 Legacy File Data
 -----------------

-Example table end name in BigQuery: _fileData_legacy
+Example table end name in BigQuery: rel#_fileData_legacy

+Same as the current file data table but, with legacy data instead.

 GDC file ID to Google Cloud Storage bucket location
 ----------------------------------------------------

-Example table end name in BigQuery: _GDCfileID_to_GCSurl
+Example table end name in BigQuery: rel#_GDCfileID_to_GCSurl

+Provides the Google Cloud Storage location for each file present at the Genomic Data Commons.

 Case ID to Slide ID mapping
 ----------------------------

-Example table end name in BigQuery: _slide2caseIDmap
+Example table end name in BigQuery: rel#_slide2caseIDmap

+A “helper” table to help map between identifiers at different levels of tissue slide data.

+The intrinsic hierarchy is program > project > case > sample > portion > slide.

 Case ID to Aliquot ID Mapping
 -----------------------------

-Example table end name in BigQuery: _aliquot2caseIDmap
+Example table end name in BigQuery: rel#_aliquot2caseIDmap

+A “helper” table to help map between identifiers at different levels of aliquot data.

+The intrinsic hierarchy is program > project > case > sample > portion > analyte > aliquot.

 Clinical Biospecimen Data